 - The finance talent at the company is accepted and managed as a business building resource.

 - Companies are data driven in their decision making process.

-Pressure on costs during the 2008-2010 recession drove companies to make their transactional and non-value added finance activities more efficient.
-As the economy improved, savings from these efficiencies gave rise to investment in decision support activities including: mergers and acquisitions, earnings examination, competitor analysis, product innovation and business development.
+Pressure on costs during economic slow downs drive companies to make their transactional and non-value added finance activities more efficient.
+As the economy improves, savings from these efficiencies give rise to investment in decision support activities including: mergers and acquisitions, earnings examination, competitor analysis, product innovation and business development.
 The top of the pack finance teams are spending a higher percentage of their budget on guidance activities and reducing the percentage spent on control activities.